Energy Recovery Ventilators provide a direct route for fresh air to bring moisture indoors

 ERVs are unable to remove excess moisture from fresh outdoor air that replaces stale indoor air; moisture generated indoors is not removed from air with ventilation.

-Installing an ERV is a great way to ventilate your home but they are not capable of controlling and eliminating moisture.
+Installing an ERV air exchanger is a great way to ventilate your home and intake fresh air but they are not capable of providing adequate moisture control.
 To ventilate and dehumidify at the same time you will need supplemental dehumidification.
-ERV systems are only able to filter and transfer energy (hot/ cold) to incoming fresh air, but are not capable of condensing and collecting excess moisture.
+ERV systems are only able to filter and transfer energy (hot/cold) to incoming fresh air, but are not capable of condensing and collecting excess moisture.
 If you plan to use an ERV system, include an independent and tankless dehumidification system that can automatically manage and maintain healthy indoor humidity levels.
-A tankless IW25-4 dehumidifier can easily be set to the desired relative humidity to remove excess moisture.
+A tankless IW25-4 dehumidifier ventilator can easily be set to the desired relative humidity to remove excess moisture.

-The IW25-4 IN/ ON Wall Dehumidifier pulls over 25 pints of moisture from the air, the average amount generated by a family of four daily.
-Removing excess moisture is the most proactive way to prevent mold growth.
-Distinctly engineered for the multifamily industry, the hands free IW25-4 includes a tamper-proof front cover that conceals digital controls, limiting access and ensuring automatic moisture control.
+The IW25-4 IN/ON Wall Dehumidifier pulls nearly 30 pints of moisture from the air in 1,500 square feet, the average amount generated by a family of four daily.
+According to Kathleen Parrot, Ph.D., Professor of Housing, Virginia Tech, “to control mold growth in our homes, we must control excess moisture and water!”2 Distinctly engineered for the multifamily industry, the hands-free IW25-4 dehumidifier includes a tamper-proof front cover that conceals digital controls, limiting access and ensuring automatic moisture control.
 Maintaining indoor humidity will protect your property for years to come, keeping your family and tenants healthy and happy.

 Did you Know?